mirnax3/nes-style/README.md

 # NES Style

-component system using TailwindCSS and NES.css
+Component system using TailwindCSS and NES.css